 Unless you are from Atlanta, GA or have visited here you might be wondering what in the world is that Big Chicken?!
 We live in Marietta, GA the home of the original KFC Big Chicken!
 It’s a huge landmark here.
 If you happen to visit Atlanta and stop to ask for directions it’s pretty much a guarantee that someone will mention turning left or right at the “Big Chicken“.

 “The Big Chicken” is a well known Marietta, GA landmark that rises above a KFC restaurant at the intersection of Cobb Parkway and Roswell Road.
 It is a large steel-sided structure with a moving beak and eyes.

-History: The Big Chicken was built in 1963 for a restaurant called Johnny Reb’s Chick-Chuck-’N’-Shake (see below).
+The Big Chicken was built in 1963 for a restaurant called Johnny Reb’s Chick-Chuck-’N’-Shake (see below).
 The owner, Stanley R. “Tubby” Davis, created the seven story tall structure as a way to advertise his restaurant.
 Soon the towering landmark was used as a reference point and phrases like “turn left at the big chicken” or “just one mile south of the big chicken” became common.
 A few years after construction of the big chicken, Davis sold Johnny Reb’s to his brother who turned it into a franchise of KFC.
 In 1993, after years of deterioration and recent storm damage, the famous landmark was in danger of being torn down.
 When news of this plan reached the public, the outcry was so great that KFC agreed to rebuild the entire structure and restore it to its former glory.

-I thought of this idea before we had made our April Fools KFC Dessert a couple of years ago, but we went with the camping theme last year instead.
-I am glad we went with the KFC theme this year.
+My boys always love driving by the Big Chicken.
+They also love watching the eyes and beak move around.
+I thought of this costume idea before we had made our April Fools’ KFC Dessert a couple of years ago, but we went with the camping theme instead.

 Now for our Big Chicken!
 Here is our costume next to our real KFC Big Chicken in Marietta, GA.